rmp15/cdc_population_monthly_infer/README.md

-# Generate monthly population by sex, 5- and 10-year age group, county in the United States 1982-2020
+# Generate monthly population by sex, 5- and 10-year age group, race, ethnicity, county in the United States 1982-2020

 Work in progress by Robbie M Parks